mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > T’ou said, “Why didn’t you ask earlier?”

-Because the last word exists always. *[Unintelligible]* ... completely beyond [whether] you understand or you don’t understand [...] you should face directly.
+Because the last word exists always. *[Unintelligible]* ... completely beyond [whether] you understand or you don’t understand... anyway, you should face directly.
 In other words, you should [knock on the door] again and again.

 So, that’s why he said, “Why didn’t you ask earlier?”
 The monk answered very honestly: